Milan Design Week 2025

 Digitization

-During the Games, the various applications (Transport, Tickets and Olympic) were particularly used by visitors.
+During the Games, the different applications (Transport, Tickets and Olympics) were particularly used by visitors.

 I give you my positive impressions of these applications: